Juniper/ansible-junos-stdlib/README.md

 ## OVERVIEW OF MODULES

 Work in progress, please see [library](library) directory for modules.
+The modules are documented per-Ansible guidelines; look for the DOCSTRING within each file.

 ## INSTALLATION